Decomposition theorems for unmatchable pairs in groups and field extensions: Introduction

 \section{Introduction}

-\textbf{Overview.} Let $G$ be an abelian group with operation written multiplicatively, and let $A,B\subseteq G$ be nonempty finite sets.
-A \emph{matching} from $A$ to $B$ is a bijection $f:A\to B$ such that $a f(a)\notin A$ for all $a\in A$.
-This notion was introduced by Fan and the second author of the present paper \cite{Losonczy 1} in a work on Wakeford’s conjecture concerning canonical forms for symmetric tensors~\cite{Wakeford}.
-The approach taken in \cite{Losonczy 1} involved the study of a specific class of matchings, called acyclic matchings, for certain pairs of subsets of $\mathbb{Z}^n$.
-When such matchings exist for all pairs \( (A,B) \) satisfying obvious necessary conditions, the ambient group is said to have the acyclic matching property.
-This property was established for \( \mathbb{Z}^n \) in \cite{Alon}, extended to torsion-free abelian groups in \cite{Losonczy 2}, and fully characterized for all abelian groups in \cite{Taylor}.
+\textbf{Overview.} Let $G$ be an abelian group with operation written multiplicatively, and let \(A,B\subseteq G\) be nonempty finite sets.
+A \emph{matching} from $A$ to $B$ is a bijection \(f:A\to B\) such that \(af(a)\notin A\) for all \(a\in A\).
+This notion was introduced in~\cite{Losonczy 1} in connection with a conjecture of Wakeford concerning the possible sets of monomials that can be removed from a generic homogeneous polynomial through a linear change in variables~\cite{Wakeford}.

+More specifically, to any set $A$ of same-degree monomials in the variables \(x_1, \ldots ,x_n\) with \(|A| = n(n-1)\), one associates a weighted bipartite graph $\mathcal{G}_A$.
+It was shown in~\cite{Losonczy 1} that the monomials in $A$ are generically removable if and only if the biadjacency matrix of $\mathcal{G}_A$ has nonzero determinant.
+The nonzero terms in the Leibniz expansion of this determinant correspond to certain matchings \( A \to \nolinebreak B \), where the monomials in $A$ are identified with their exponent vectors and $B$ is a set of vectors corresponding to the operators \(x_i\frac{\partial}{\partial x_j}\) for $i\neq j$.
+It turns out that when each monomial in $A$ involves all of the variables, one can find a matching corresponding to a determinant term that cannot be canceled.
+In this way, such a matching provides a combinatorial certificate for removability and hence a mechanism for studying canonical forms for homogeneous polynomials.

-Further progress has included broader results in abelian groups~\cite{Aliabadi 0}, an extension to arbitrary groups~\cite{Eliahou 1}, enumerative results using the isoperimetric method~\cite{Hamidoune}, a linear formulation over field extensions~\cite{Eliahou 2}, and a matroidal analogue~\cite{Aliabadi 3}.
-For an application of matchings in the context of combinatorial number theory, see~\cite{Lev}.
+Further work on matchings has included some general results in abelian groups~\cite{Losonczy 2, Aliabadi 0}, an extension to arbitrary groups~\cite{Eliahou 1}, a lower bound on the number of matchings via Hamidoune's isoperimetric method~\cite{Hamidoune}, a linear formulation over field extensions~\cite{Eliahou 2}, and a matroidal analogue~\cite{Aliabadi 3}.

 Recently, in \cite{Aliabadi 5}, the present authors established characterization theorems for matchable subsets in abelian groups and matchable subspaces over field extensions using Dyson transforms.
 These results removed a previous reliance on a diverse collection of number-theoretic inequalities and their linear analogues.
-The present paper continues that program by giving new structural characterizations of unmatchable sets and subspaces and exploring their implications, which include existence criteria for nontrivial unmatchable pairs.
+We show here that the two main characterization theorems in \cite{Aliabadi 5} can be used to derive structural decomposition theorems for unmatchable pairs.
+Exploiting these decompositions, we obtain existence criteria for nontrivial unmatchable pairs and further consequences, both for finite subsets of abelian groups and for finite-dimensional subspaces over field extensions.